-This vehicle is equipped with an auxiliary hand brake, which is located to the right of the driver's seat.
+This vehicle is equipped with an auxiliary hand brake, which is located to the left of the steering wheel.
 Pull back on the lever to apply the rear brakes and prevent the vehicle from rolling when parked on an incline.